 Short-Term Option for Migraine Prevention: Frova

-Menstrual migraine is predictable for many women if they are having regular menstrual cycles.
+Menstrual migraine is predictable for many women if they have regular menstrual cycles.
 Therefore, treatment can be targeted for short-term prevention of this disabling, prolonged monthly headache.
-Ideally, treatment is started for several days before the anticipated menstrual migraine and continued until the end of menses or until the end of the vulnerable period which in some cases may extend for several days after cessation of menses.
+Ideally, treatment is started for several days before the anticipated menstrual migraine and continued until the end of menses or until the end of the vulnerable period, which in some cases may extend for several days after cessation of menses.

 - Day 1: Take a loading dose of Frova 5 mg (take 2 of the 2.5 mg tablets)